pahoalapizco/python-fundamentals/README.md

 pip3 install -r requirements.txt
 ```

+### **No.1:**

+Sample of calling an API with library `requests`.
+This short example call three endpoints
+1. Get all categories
+2. Get a single category by its id
+3. Get all gategory's productos by category id

-To run the example (on virtual env) follow these commands:
+To run 1st example (on virtual env) follow these commands:
 ```sh
 python3 web-server/main.py
 ```